namhyung/uftrace/INSTALL.md

     $ export CROSS_COMPILE=/path/to/cross/toolchain/arm-unknown-linux-gnueabihf-
     $ ARCH=arm CFLAGS='--sysroot /path/to/sysroot' ./configure
+        or
+    $ ./configure --arch=arm --cflags='--sysroot /path/to/sysroot' \
+          --cross-compile=/path/to/cross/toolchain/arm-unknown-linux-gnueabihf-

 This assumes you already installed the cross-built `libelf` on the sysroot directory.
 Otherwise, you can also build it from source (please see below) or